Evaluation

 Our team currently evaluates several NSF-funded research experiences for undergraduate (REU) programs and course-based undergraduate research experiences (CUREs).
 We work with program coordinators and instructors from the proposal stage through the final program impact report.
 Evaluation activities can include customizing formative survey questions for program improvement and refinement; the use of validated survey questions to assess program outcomes, such as science self-efficacy, science identity, and career plans; and qualitative measures, such as focus groups, for a deeper understanding of students’ experiences in a program or course.

-See an example evaluation report from the Research Experiences for Community College Students (RECCS) program.
+See an example evaluation report from the Research Experience in Alpine Meteorology (REALM)

 Our team evaluates curriculum and its impacts on students.
 We typically evaluate curriculum at a project level, including iterative formative evaluation during the development phase; workshop evaluation on professional development training for teachers using the curriculum; evaluation of student data and teacher implementation data; and web analytics to assess the reach of curriculum use.
 We have experience with needs assessments in the early stages of a project to determine teacher demands and help project teams deliver successful and relevant curricula to classrooms.